Are you wondering, “what is a sausage tree”? The hilariously named “sausage tree” is a comical-looking example of nature at its most playful.

 - Afrikaans: Worsboom

-Sausage trees mostly thrive in the wet savannah and tropical regions of Sub-Saharan Africa.
-Interestingly, it also seems to have acclimatised in places like Hawaii, India and Australia.
+Sausage trees mostly thrive in the wet African savanna and tropical regions of Sub-Saharan Africa.
+Interestingly, it also seems to have acclimatized in places like Hawaii, India, and Australia.

 The tree itself grows 60-70 feet tall (18-21 m), spreading its branches wide – it provides good shade on hot days.